Realizability of tropical pluri-canonical divisors: Reduction to realizability of normalized covers

 \section{Reduction to realizability of normalized covers}

 The goal of this section is to reduce the realizability problem for curves with pluri-canonical divisor to the realizability problem for normalized covers, i.e. we want to formally state and prove Corollary~\ref{intro:cor:reduction}.
 To do so, we define a notion of tropical normalized cover in Definition~\ref{def:tropical_normalized_cover} which should be thought of as a tropical version of Definition \ref{def:normalized_cover}.
-Essentially, we require a tropical normalized cover to be a cyclic degree $k$ tropical Hurwitz cover $\hat\Gamma \to \Gamma$ in the sense of \cite[Definition 16]{CMR16} with the additional property that the underlying cover of graphs admits the structure of a normalized cover of enhanced level graphs in the sense of Definition \ref{def:normalized_cover_enhanced_level_graph}.
+Essentially, we require a tropical normalized cover to be a tropical unramified $\bZ/k\bZ$-cover $\hat\Gamma \to \Gamma$ in the sense of \cite{LUZ24} with the additional property that the underlying cover of graphs admits the structure of a normalized cover of enhanced level graphs in the sense of Definition \ref{def:normalized_cover_enhanced_level_graph}.
 Of course, the enhancement should be compatible with the divisor marked by the legs of $\Gamma$.
-More precisely, in Lemma~\ref{lem:construction_of_k-enhancement} we give a canonical construction to endow a tropical curve with an effective pluri-canonical divisor with the structure of an enhanced level graph.
+More precisely, Lemma~\ref{lem:construction_of_k-enhancement} endows a tropical curve with effective pluri-canonical divisor with the structure of a $k$-enhanced level graph.
 In the definition of a tropical normalized cover we will then require the structure of normalized cover of enhanced level graphs to coincide on $\Gamma$ with the output of Lemma~\ref{lem:construction_of_k-enhancement}.
-Once the notion of tropical normalized cover is introduced, we can construct the moduli space of tropical normalized covers $\tropMSD$ and the tropicalization map